The effect of not plugging in a plug-in vehicle

 She added: “PHEVs, when driven correctly, are a step forward in helping fleets tackle air pollution and decarbonising their transport.
 However, driver habits must be monitored to realise both the financial and environmental benefits.

-“From this coming April, RDE2 diesels not only give the range and fuel consumption that many fleets still need for their longer distance drivers, but they also have the advantage of avoiding the 4% diesel surcharge and may attract a 2% reduction in BIK rate.
+“From this coming April, RDE2 types of diesel not only give the range and fuel consumption that many fleets still need for their longer distance drivers, but they also have the advantage of avoiding the 4% diesel surcharge and may attract a 2% reduction in BIK rate.

 “Many petrol variants are not far behind diesel in terms of mpg and should therefore not be ruled out.
 So, we are continuing to advise our clients that diesels and petrols, like PHEVs, can have a role to play in defining the optimum fleet policy in the medium term.”